usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 # Testing Checklist

 This is the official checklist template for upgrading UseGalaxy.no to new releases.
-When an upgrade is to be performed, create a new issue in the issue tracker and copy/paste the relevant tests from this list into that issue.
+When an upgrade is to be performed, create a new issue in the issue tracker and copy/paste the relevant tests from this list into that issue (in raw markdown code).

 ### Looks and auth
 - [ ] Use the API to check that you now have the correct and expected version  https://(test.)usegalaxy.no/api/version